ucan-wg/spec/README.md

 Aside from revocation, capability validation is idempotent.
 Marking a CID (or capability index inside that CID) as valid acts as memoization, obviating the need to check the entire structure on every validation.
 This extends to distinct UCANs that share a proof: if the proof was previously reviewed and is not revoked, it is RECOMMENDED to consider it valid immediately.

 Revocation is irreversible.
-Suppose the validator learns of revocation by UCAN CID or issuer DID.
+Suppose the validator learns of revocation by UCAN CID.
 In that case, the UCAN and all of its derivatives in such a cache MUST be marked as invalid, and all validations immediately fail without needing to walk the entire structure.

 ## 5.3 Replay Attack Prevention